lbbrhzn/ocpp/docs/debugging.md

 Home Assistant.
 In *Developer tools / States* the entity either does not appear at all, or appears as `unavailable` with a `restored: true` attribute (meaning it is a leftover registry entry that the integration is not creating).
-There is no error in the log, and restarting Home Assistant, reloading the integration or switching the charger between OCPP 1.6 and 2.0.1 makes no difference.
+There is no error in the log.
+If the charger cannot complete its connection setup — because it is offline, or failing partway through setup — then restarting Home Assistant, reloading the integration and switching the charger between OCPP 1.6 and 2.0.1 all appear to change nothing, because the count is stored in the config entry rather than held in runtime state.

 **Cause:** the connector count stored in the config entry is `0`.
 The per-connector entities are created from that number, so a stored `0` creates